irondrive/andromeda-server/README.md

 Note that MySQL does not support transactions for queries that modify table structure.
 If an install/upgrade fails midway, the database may be left in an inconsistent state.

 #### Full SQLite Web Server Install Example with Proper Directories
+This is just a reference and not meant to actually be run.

 ```